When Do You Need a Certificate of Origin?

 To apply, you submit the commercial invoice and relevant supporting documents to your local Chamber.
 They assess whether the declared origin is credible and issue the certificate accordingly.
 Turnaround times vary but are typically one to two working days for standard applications; same-day services are often available for urgent shipments.

 The cost is modest — typically £20–£50 per certificate depending on the Chamber and whether you are a member.
-For regular exporters, many Chambers offer approved exporter status, which streamlines the process considerably.
+For regular exporters, most Chambers offer express services and standing accounts that speed the process up considerably.

 Arab-British Certificates of Origin